McHenry City Council protects Landmark School exterior with landmark status

-If McHenry School District 15 or a future developer wants to make change to the exterior of Landmark School, they will now need approval from the Landmark Commission and the McHenry City Council.
+If McHenry School District 15 or a future developer wants to make changes to the exterior of Landmark School, they now will need approval from the Landmark Commission and the McHenry City Council.

-“I see you guys as guardians” of the building and McHenry’s history, said Jeff Varda before the vote.
-The former chairman of the city’s Landmark Commission, Varda also told the council he has started the process of getting the school on the National Register of Historic Places.
+“I see you guys as guardians” of the building and McHenry’s history, Jeff Varda said before the vote.
+The former chairman of the city’s Landmark Commission, Varda also told the council that he has started the process of getting the school on the National Register of Historic Places.

 — McHenry Alderman Andy Glab, 2nd Ward

 Work by the Landmark Commission to protect the school’s exterior began after the district announced plans to close the building.
-Since 2001, it has housed the district’s year-round classroom schedule, a school-of-choice program that required families to apply for a lottery to have children attend there.
+Since 2001, it has housed the district’s year-round classroom schedule, a school-of-choice program that required families to apply for a lottery to have children attend.

 In July, citing a $10 million to $13 million price tag to bring the building up to the same standards as other district schools, the board voted to close the school at the end of the current 2024-25 school year.